-One of the most frequent things partners of abusers say is, I love you, but..."
+One of the most frequent things partners of abusers say is, “I love you, but..."
 This is a common theme in abusive relationship stories.

 Here's post I wrote on social media describing what "I love you's" usually look like in relationships with abuse.

-A lot of the stories of relationships with abuse, like Karyn's, don't have a short list of things that follow the statement of love, but aren't truly loving.
+A lot of the stories of relationships with abuse, like Karyn's above, don't have a short list of things that follow the statement of love, but aren't truly loving.
 Sadly, she is far from alone when she says, "I love him, but he . . . hurts me, uses me, cheats on me, doesn't care about me."

 When we hear relationship stories sometimes the abuse is very obvious -- the guy who hits his wife or the woman who berates her boyfriend in public.
 And sometime the abuse is harder to spot -- it's hidden in sarcastic humor or underlies subtle criticisms.

-Regardless of how obvious the abuse is abused partners have to make right in their head what is really wrong.
-"I love you, but..." is one way to do that.
+Regardless of how obvious the abuse is, abused partners have to make right in their head what is really wrong.
+Telling themselves "I love you, but..." is one way to do that.

-- Rationalizing -- attempt to explain or justify (one's own or another's behavior or attitude) with logical, plausible reasons, even if these are not true or appropriate.
+- Rationalizing -- an attempt to explain or justify (one's own or another's behavior or attitude) with logical, plausible reasons, even if these are not true or appropriate.

 They also justify it -- making right what is really wrong.
 "I love you, but..." is a way to rationalize and justify being with someone who doesn't love us the way we need or deserve.

 Was this post about abusive relationship stories helpful?
 You can get notified each time there's a new post by signing-up at the bottom of this page, or follow me on Facebook or Twitter where I post relationship and self-improvement tips just like this several times a every week.